sagormajomder/C-project-of-Banking-System/README.md

 # C-project-of-Banking-System
-This is a project of my Data Structure Course for Green University of Bangladesh
+This is a project of my Data Structure Course in Green University of Bangladesh